Triggers Operation

 Triggers in Salesforce

-In Salesforce you can select conditions to filter an object for synchronization.
-Depending on the entity type selected you will see different input fields.
+In Salesforce, you can select conditions to filter an object for synchronization.
+Depending on the entity type selected, you see different input fields.

 StageName= 'Prospecting' AND Name like '%demo%'